nimisha-g007/Capstone-Project-/README.md

   * Username
   * Email  --> for Data Validation
   * Contact Info --> for Data Validation
-  * Profile picture (optional)
+  * Lost Item image upload
+  * Item Description

 ## View Posts Page
 ### 2. Lost Item Post

-* Users can upload:
+* Users  uploads:
   * Image of the lost item
   * Description (e.g., “Lost black wallet near college gate”)

-* Each post appears on the home page as a card or feed item.

 ### 3. Founder Interaction (Comments Section)
 * Other users (finders) can respond directly to a lost item post.
 * They can:

-  * Comment: *“I found it here…”*
+  * Reply: *“I found it here…”*
-  * Provide location details
+  * Provide location detail
-  * Add an optional image of the found item

 ### 4. Image Upload Support

-* Both the original poster and the finder can upload images:
+* The owner can edit the original post and can upload it:
   * Lost item image (by owner)
-  * Found item proof (by finder)
+  * Edit the same image (by owner)

 ### 5. API Integration (Basic)
 * Backend APIs handle:
   * Fetching all lost item posts
   * Posting a new lost item
   * Adding comments (found responses)
-  * Uploading images
+  * Updating images

 ### 6. Flask Backend
 * Flask is used to:
   * Render the homepage
   * Handle API routes
   * Manage user sessions (basic)
   * Process image uploads

 ## User Flow (Home Page & View Posts Page Only)
 1. User makes profile  in and lands on the homepage.
 2. User posts a lost item with an image.
 3. Other users scroll through posts.
 4. A finder comments on the post:
+5. User can edit the post if mistakenly wrong image is uploded.
    * Adds message: *“I found this near XYZ location”*
-   * Uploads supporting image.

 6. Original user can view responses and take action.

 ## Tech Stack (Basic)
 * **Frontend:** HTML, CSS (basic UI)
 * **Backend:** Flask (Python)
 * **API:** RESTful endpoints for posts and comments
-* **Storage:** Local storage / database (e.g., SQLite)
+* **Storage:** Local storage / database (e.g., MySQL) through Supabase

 ## Goal
 To create a simple, interactive platform where users can **report lost items and connect with people who may have found them**, all from a single homepage interface.